bytefire/Shutranj/README.md

 Shutranj
 ========

 This is a chess engine written is C# 5.0.It's pretty stable now and beats Chess Titans, which comes with Windows 7, at level 10.
-Assuming that Chess Titans level 10 plays at < 1700 ELO, we can say that Shutranj plays at > 1700 ELO.
+Assuming that Chess Titans level 10 plays at just under 1700 ELO, we can say that Shutranj plays at > 1700 ELO.
 It has a basic UCI support and has been tested to work with Arena GUI.
 It has some missing functionality and much room for improvement, as listed under 'Work To Do' section.

 Features
 --------